delfineonx/block-codeloader/README.md

   <blockquote>
     <p>
       <h4><code><b>!
 TIP</b></code></h4>
-      Resetting with <code>IF.state = 0</code> inside can be useful when splitting handler logic into independent parts that should not share the same retry setup.
+      Resetting with <code>IF.state = 0</code> inside can be useful when splitting callback handler logic into independent parts that should not share the same framework setup.
     </p>
   </blockquote>